adriancorrendo/metrica/README.md

 ## Example

-This is a basic example which shows you core functions of metrica:
+This is a basic example which shows you core functions of *metrica*:

 ``` r
 library(metrica)